 - Wilson, August (2020) .
 Ma Rainey’s Black Bottom.
 New York: Plume.
 ISBN 9780593184967.

-Your course book(s) and readings are an important part of the class and should be purchased immediately.
-Lessons are built from specific readings and assignments will often depend on the textbook.
+Your course book(s) and readings are an important part of the class and should be purchased (or downloaded) immediately.
+Lessons are built from specific readings and assignments will depend on those readings.
 If available, you may use an ebook, but be warned that page numbers referred to in lessons may not be the same in an electronic text.
 Book rentals are also acceptable, if necessary.